I’ve been working remotely for about four years, and for four years, I’ve been using Trello.

 A blank Trello board can be as intimidating as a blank Word doc.
 The good news is: It doesn’t have to be.

-Learn a few Trello best practices, and copy a few starter board templates, and you’ll be a Trello addict in no time.
+Learn a few Trello best practices, add Trello extensions and copy a few starter board templates, and you’ll be a Trello addict in no time.

 Don’t let this best practice fool you; it’s not just because I think your board should look stylish.

 Customizing your Trello background is a productivity (and motivational) play.

 How many tabs do you have open — across all browser windows — right now?
 I’m willing to bet a lot…

 When you have a bunch of Trello boards (or just tabs in general) open, it’s easy to be inefficient because the tabs are too small to read, and so you either have to guess or remember which tab is the tab you’re looking for.

 Even when my tabs are small, I can still differentiate among Trello boards due to Trello’s favicon taking the design of each board’s custom background.